 I think it’s safe to say that this is new territory.
 Our nation and our industry have been through some trying times, but nothing quite like this.
 Can you mail?
 Should you mail?
 What’s next?

-It is difficult to answer any of these answers definitively, but hopefully we can offer some direction, and maybe some reassurance.
+It is difficult to answer any of these answers definitively, but hopefully we can offer some direction, and maybe some reassurance about mailing in the era of COVID-19.
 For our purposes here, we’re dealing with a four major issues:

 It takes a lot of elements to put a mailing together.
 Items need to be printed which requires availability of paper and ink.
 Lists need to be acquired and combined and sorted, which requires a data and mailing company be open to mail them.